 The FGET call is only permitted in the first program unit run and processing step of an asynchronous service.
 Each message can only be read once.
 Each message segment must be read with its own FGET.
 The message (message segment) can be read again following an RSET call.

 The format of the FGET call is described in detail below.
-For further information on message queuing refer to section 2.4 on page 50.
+For further information on message queuing refer to section "Message Queuing (asynchronous processing)" on page 52.

 The table below shows the necessary entries in the KDCS parameter area.